realBravo/chess-ai/README.md

 python main.py

 # controls
-press 'r' to restart game
+press 'r' to restart game,
-press 'z' to undo move
+press 'z' to undo move,
 to play against ai turn player_one var to True found in main.py
 # requirements
 pygame